CLSherrod/clsherrod.github.io/_posts/2000-01-15-think-like-a-tycoon.md

 published: true
 comments: true
 categories:
-- Reviews
+  - Business & Entrepreneurship
 tags:
-- books
   - entrepreneurship
+  - book-review
-permalink: "/think-like-a-tycoon/"
+permalink: /think-like-a-tycoon/
 excerpt: His story of his success is inspiring.
 ---
 From [Think Like A Tycoon](https://amzn.to/3LokrDY).